Manono Island: Villages

 Out of the four inhabited islands of Samoa, Manono Island has the third largest population, after the much larger islands of Upolu and Savai'i.
 There are no cars or roads.
 The main thoroughfare is a footpath that follows the coast.
 Dogs and horses are banned for environmental reasons.
 However, dogs were sighted on the island in September 2016.

 In the early 19th century, the island was sometimes called Flat Island, because it consists of a small, flat hill and surrounding low-lying terrain, which is only visible at close approach.

 During the 1800s, Manono island was a stronghold for the Methodist church and its early mission in Samoa.
-At an annual church meeting held here on 21 September 1859 a decision was made to establish a training institution on Upolu island which eventually led to the establishment of Piula Theological College in Lufilufi.
+At an annual church meeting here on 21 September 1859, a decision was made to establish a training institution on Upolu island which eventually led to the establishment of Piula Theological College in Lufilufi.

 Neighbouring islands

-The other two islands in the Apolima Strait are Apolima with one small village and the tiny uninhabited island of Nu'ulopa which is 700 meters west-northwest of the northwestern corner of Manono.
+The other two islands in the Apolima Strait are Apolima with one small village and the tiny uninhabited island of Nu'ulopa, which is 700 meters west-northwest of the northwestern corner of Manono.
 Nu'ulopa is 37 m high and about 100 meters in diameter (0.01 km²).